Guide to visiting the Córdoba Patios Festival (2026)

 I would recommend focusing on just one or two routes where the patios aren’t spaced too far apart.
 San Basilio would be a good choice, especially if you’re arriving by train from Seville or Málaga (both around one hour’s journey time from Córdoba).

 If you’re coming by car, do not attempt to park anywhere in the historic centre.
-Not only are the streets very narrow but you’re unlikely to find a space in any of the parking buildings.
+Not only are the streets very narrow, but you’re unlikely to find a space in any of the parking buildings, and may end up going on a GPS wild goose chase (don’t ask me how I know…)

-The shopping mall Centro Comerical El Arcangel is a better bet, and has free parking for the first 3 hours if you buy something.
-We parked here in 2023 and ended up doing a small supermarket shop before heading home to Málaga.
-From this shopping centre it’s less than 10 minutes walk to the nearest patio (Calle Tinte, 9).
+The shopping mall Centro Comerical El Arcangel (Google Maps link) is a better option, and it has free parking for the first 3 hours if you buy something.
+We parked here when we visited the patios in 2023 and ended up doing a small supermarket shop before heading home to Málaga.
+From this shopping centre, it’s less than 10 minutes walk to the nearest patio (Calle Tinte, 9).

 Córdoba Patios Festival FAQ